AkashAryal/Animages/README.md

 To start the server run `npm run dev` in the root directory.

 Note for this project we use typeORM with mysql.
-The config information is located at `server/ormconfig.json`.
+The config information is located at `ormconfig.ts`.

+To run database migrations, run `npm run typeorm migration:run` in the root directory.

-If you get an error form typeORM about the db not existing, create an intial empty db matching info in ormconfig.json.
+If you get an error form typeORM about the db not existing, create an intial empty db matching info in ormconfig.ts.